 Like plastic and polyethylene tanks, fiberglass tanks are also ribbed, but these ribs are rounded and can be spaced at intervals of up to 12" apart upon the tank's surface.
 These tanks have domed or dished lids measuring 22"-24" in diameter, and which are 4'-9' measured center to center.
 In addition, the tanks manufactured in 2003 and afterwards have screw-down lids.

-inspection.
+This is a new Jenson 1500 gallon tank beforeinspection.
 The line shown above the unit comes

 into the unit from the house, and the line